Adult Mental Health

-Our Psychiatric Intensive Care Unit (PICU) has a long-standing reputation for helping adults going through a mental health crisis.
+Our Psychiatric Intensive Care Unit (PICU) has a long-standing reputation for helping men going through a mental health crisis.
 To complement this service, we also provide an acute service that allows individuals to move seamlessly and quickly from a PICU service to a less secure setting once they reach a certain stage in their recovery journey.
 We admit patients from across the UK and we welcome patients to our acute service from other PICU hospitals, as well as part of the discharge pathway from our own service.

-The men and women who are referred to our PICU service are detained under the Mental Health Act 1983 (amended 2007), because they pose a high risk to themselves or to others.
+The men who are referred to our PICU service are detained under the Mental Health Act 1983 (amended 2007), because they pose a high risk to themselves or to others.
 For our acute service, we support both detained and voluntary patients, including individuals who need alcohol or drug detoxification and individuals who are under a Community Treatment Order (CTO) which has been revoked.

 Our Multi-Disciplinary Team (MDT) at Huntercombe Roehampton is led by Medical Director and Consultant Psychiatrist, Dr Mike Alcock.
 Patients are further supported by two other Consultant Psychiatrists, Dr Shakeel Ahmed and Dr Agron Ramadani and a host of other specialists including a clinical psychologist, occupational therapist and art therapist.